northpolesec/santa/docs/docs/deployment/lite-package.md

 # Lite Package

-Alongside the regular Santa deployment package, we also offer a "lite" package, which is named `santa-lite-YYYY.X.pkg`.
-This package has a few features that are only available to Workshop customers stripped out.
+Alongside the regular Santa deployment package, we also make available a "lite" package, which is named `santa-lite-YYYY.X.pkg`.
+This package has Workshop-only components removed.

-### Should I use the Lite package?

-If you're a Workshop customer: no, this will prevent certain features from working.

-If you're not a Workshop customer: not unless you have a good reason.
-The lite package will save you a few megabytes of disk space from the removed components. but those components will not enable themselves without Workshop anyway.

 ### Why does the Lite package exist?

 Santa includes an optional network extension for adding telemetry of network events.
-While this extension can only be activated by Workshop customers, its presence on disk is enough to make a small number of users uncomfortable.
+While this extension can only be activated by Workshop customers, its mere presence on disk concerns some users, despite being inert without being connected to Workshop.

 ### What's the downside of the Lite package?

-The lite package is created from the exact same build as the regular package but is signed, notarized, and packaged after the extra components are removed.
-This package also receives less testing than we do for the full package - specifically we regularly perform upgrade testing for each new release but we cannot do this also for the Lite package as this increases our test matrix far too much.
+The lite package is built from the same artifacts as the full package, then re-signed and re-notarized after removing components.
+It receives less testing - we run upgrade testing for each release but do not include the Lite variant, as it would significantly expand our test matrix.

 Should you ever want to activate the removed features, you'll need to do a migration from Lite to full package.

+### Should I use the Lite package?

+If you're a Workshop customer: no, this will prevent certain features from working.

+If you're not a Workshop customer: we recommend the full package.
+The Lite package only saves a few megabytes, and teh removed components are inert without Workshop.

 ### Can I upgrade from Lite to full package?